-Cost-to-income ratio of the banking industry in the EU Q1 2024, by country
+Cost-to-income ratio of the banking industry in the EU Q2 2024, by country

-European banks are showing varied levels of operational efficiency, with Greece leading the pack in 2024.
+European banks are showing varied levels of operational efficiency, with Portugal leading the pack in the second quarter of 2024.
 The cost-to-income ratio (CIR), a key indicator of bank profitability, reveals significant disparities across EU countries.
-Greece's banking sector boasts the lowest CIR at 32.1 percent, followed closely by Portugal and Cyprus, indicating their superior operational efficiency.
-In contrast, Liechtenstein, France, and Germany face challenges with higher CIRs, suggesting room for improvement in their banking operations.
+In the middle of 2024, Portugal's banking sector boasted the lowest CIR at 32.2 percent, followed closely by Greece, indicating their superior operational efficiency.
+In contrast, Liechtenstein, France, and Germany faced challenges with higher CIRs, suggesting room for improvement in their banking operations.
+Similar differences can also be observed at the individual bank level, where some of the largest European banks reported CIRs well above 70 percent in 2023.

 The European Union's banking industry has experienced notable fluctuations in recent years, which was reflected in the EU's aggregate cost-to-income ratio.
 In the first quarter of 2020, the COVID-19 pandemic caused the CIR to spike to 73.29 percent, the highest in recent history.
 However, the sector has since rebounded, with the CIR stabilizing around 53 percent throughout 2023.
 This improvement coincides with a significant increase in total operating income, which reached 759.45 billion euros in 2023, up from a low of 561.27 billion euros in 2020.